 ]]>

-Everyone at work understands why you missed the morning meeting when you finally arrive, still glowing from the 7 a.m. concert, and describe the coastal extravaganza.
+Everyone at work understands why you missed the morning meeting when you finally arrive, still glowing from the 7 a.m. concert.

-The fauna, the laid-back attitude towards working hours, and, of course, the overpowering sensation of having shared an experience you won’t soon forget make up the perfect portrait of all that is admirable about Australia and the Australian way of life.
+The nature, the laid-back attitude towards working hours, and, of course, the overpowering sensation of having shared an experience, are all that is admirable about Australia and the Australian way of life.

 The weather is fantastic and hot all the time